Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Additionally, some schools offer conditional admission programs that do not require any standardized test scores.
 It’s important to check the specific requirements of each law school you are interested in to determine if the LSAT is necessary for admission.

-Here’s a list of law schools that offer admission without requiring the LSAT, opening up new pathways for aspiring lawyers.
+Here’s a list of the law schools which offer admission without requiring the LSAT:

 Harvard Law School